thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 ##### Colton:

-- Type your user story here
+- As a user who enjoys relaxing online games, I want a convenient, easy to use pixel art interface, so that I may play and compete in an optimal way.
-    - Priority:
+    - Priority: 5
-    - Estimation:
+    - Estimation: 5
-- Type your user story here
+- As a user who plays multiplayer games, I want a few different strategic game modes, so that I may play with others in fun and interesting ways.
-    - Priority:
+    - Priority: 3
-    - Estimation:
+    - Estimation: 4

 ## 8. Issue Tracker
 The user stories should be registered in your GitHub issue tracker.
 Include here the link for your issue tracker and a screenshot of what you did.